 Rate Lock Advisory

-Wednesday’s bond market has opened in positive territory despite stronger than expected economic news.
-Stocks are calm with the Dow down 13 points and the Nasdaq up 28 points.
-The bond market is currently up 7/32 (4.52%), which should improve this morning’s mortgage rates slightly.
-If you saw an intraday increase yesterday, you should see a larger improvement this morning.
+Monday’s bond market has opened in positive territory to recover some of Friday’s late selling.
+Stocks are mixed with the Dow down 109 points and the Nasdaq up 33 points.
+The bond market is currently up 4/32 (4.49%), but weakness late Friday is going to cause this morning’s mortgage rates to be slightly higher than Friday’s morning pricing.
+If you saw an intraday increase late Friday afternoon, you may see a small improvement this morning to reflect today’s opening gains.

 Bonds